finos/common-domain-model/docs/product-model.md

 the word `Qualify` followed by an underscore `_` and then the product type from the applicable taxonomy (also separated by underscores).

-The CDM implements the ISDA Product Taxonomy v2.0 to qualify contractual products, foreign exchange, and repurchase agreements.
-Given the prevalence of usage of the ISDA Product Taxonomy v1.0, the equivalent name from that taxonomy is also systematically indicated in the CDM, using a `synonym` annotation displayed under the function output.
+The CDM implements the FINOS Product Taxonomy v2.0 to qualify contractual products, foreign exchange, and repurchase agreements.
+Given the prevalence of usage of the FINOS Product Taxonomy v1.0, the equivalent name from that taxonomy is also systematically indicated in the CDM, using a `synonym` annotation displayed under the function output.
 An example is provided below for the qualification of a Zero-Coupon